SystemsApproach/private5g/core.rst

 programmable switch.
 Robert MacDavid and colleagues describe how that is done in SD-Core, which builds on the base packet forwarding machinery described in our companion SDN book.
-For the purposes of this discussion, we focus on the four main challenges that are unique to implementing the UPF in P4.
+For the purposes of this section, we focus on the four main challenges that are unique to implementing the UPF in P4.

 .. _reading_p4-upf: